PL2003/ROS2/Setting_Env.md

 *Story:* Think of this like tuning your walkie-talkie to channel 42.
 Only robots on the same channel can hear each other, so your messages don’t get mixed with the neighbor’s robots.

-*Formal:* Assigns a DDS domain ID so ROS 2 systems on the same network don’t interfere with each other.
-Persisting ensures the same ID is used every session.
+*Process:* Defines a unique DDS (Data Distribution Service) domain ID for communication.
+Persisting it ensures consistency across sessions.

+*Syntax Explanation:*

+* `export VAR=value` → sets an environment variable for the current session.
+* `echo '...' >> ~/.bashrc` → makes the change permanent.

 ---